 To counter the weight of the sulfate-free shampoo, on days I want really big hair I’ll use a volumizing conditioner.
 I love Living Proof’s “Full” conditioner.

-Lately, I’ve been using a silicone-free shampoo and conditioner from Colorproof.
+Lately, I’ve been using a color-safe, silicone-free shampoo and conditioner from Colorproof.
 Silicones are added to most styling products and shampoos and conditioners because they coat hair hair to give a smooth feeling and shiny appearance.

 I can’t believe how much lighter my hair feels after cleansing with the silicone-free products.
 My hair feels weightless and I have noticeably more volume at the roots.
 I do still use styling products with silicones and that gives me enough smooth and shine.